DataAccessioner/DataAccessioner/README.md

 Version 1.0 is the first version to use FITS as a metadata tool wrapper.

-Version 1.1 was made possible by the Archives of the Episcopal Church of America.
+Version 1.1 was made possible by The Archives of the Episcopal Church (http://www.episcopalarchives.org).
 It was refactored to use Maven to manage dependencies, and contains several minor enhancements.

 ## Credits